thaytan/RiftS-Experiments/README.md

 # RiftS-Experiments
 This is a repository of experimental code for understanding the Oculus Rift S headset.

+It is currently inactive - the experiments here were used to write a driver for the Rift S which was merged into OpenHMD in June 2020.

-At the moment, it contains a dump tool that logs a bunch of information from a connected headset, and a parse utility that scans the dump logs for tracking reports and reads out the contained information.
+The repo contains a dump tool that logs a bunch of information from a connected headset, and a parse utility that scans the dump logs for tracking reports and reads out the contained information.

-My focus is currently on figuring out the USB commands that read identification and calibration information from the touch controllers over the radio link between the HMD and the controllers.
+Enough of the USB protocol is now understood - and documented in this code - to permit writing a full positional tracking implementation at some point, building on the 3DOF driver that already works.

 ## Collecting logs